KurioApp/jobs/Mobile-Engineer-Flutter.md

 ## Preferred Qualifications

-- Understanding in reactive programming (RxDart) with BLoC pattern
+- Understands reactive programming (RxDart) with BLoC pattern
 - Have performed either Unit or Integration Test
 - Deployed a Flutter application to the Play Store and App Store
 - Knowledge of CI/CD